JackeGould/expense-tracker/README.md

 GIVEN I want to manage my expenses
 WHEN I click the log in button
-THEN I am prommpted to sign into my account using a secure authentication WHEN I click "create catgeory"
+THEN I am prommpted to sign into my account using a secure authentication WHEN I am directed to my profile
-THEN I am prompted to choose a category from a list of choices WHEN I click "add expense"
-THEN I am prompted to add an amount, choose a category, and add a description WHEN
+THEN I am able to add an expense, or income amount WHEN I add an expense
-THEN
-WHEN
-THEN
-WHEN
-THEN
+THEN I can view the expense on the bottom of my screen WHEN I add an income
+THEN I can view the income on the bottom of my screen WHEN I add an income or expense
+THEN a pie chart appears, comparing my expenses and my income WHEN I delete an expense or income
+THEN it will be removed from the bottom of my screen and the pie chart WHEN I press logout
+THEN I will be redirected to the login page

 ## Assets